VladimirAutier/Project-Week-8-Final-Project/your-project/README.md

 * My folder is constructed in the following way:

-- A folder with the jupyter notebooks that involve notebooks 1-4(Cleaning & Visualisation),that helped me understand the data and prepare the data for Machine Learning.
+-A folder with the jupyter notebooks that involve notebooks 1-4(Cleaning & Visualisation),that helped me understand the data and prepare the data for Machine Learning.
 The notebooks 5&6 are used for Machine Learning and model building.

-- A folder with the original data I used.
+-A folder with the original data I used.

-- A folder with the transformed data sets.
+-A folder with the transformed data sets.

-- A folder with the Powerpoint presentation of the topic and some economic insights.
+-A folder with the Powerpoint presentation of the topic and some economic insights.

 ## Links